The best standard zoom lenses in 2025: fast everyday zooms

 Reasons to avoid

-This up-market f/2.8 zoom is hard to resist for mirrorless Z-mount Nikons.
+This upmarket f/2.8 zoom is hard to resist for mirrorless Z-mount Nikons.
 The optical design includes four aspherical elements, two ED elements, plus dual Nano Crystal and ARNEO coatings, which virtually banish ghosting and flare.
 Keep-clean fluorine coatings are added front and back, there’s an electromagnetically controlled diaphragm, and even multiple AF actuators to boost speed and accuracy.

 Customizable extras include an additional control ring, an L-Fn (Lens Function) button and an OLED display.
 The last of these can show aperture setting, zoom position or focus distance, complete with depth of field indication.
 Suffice it to say, handling is a dream, and the lens is lighter than the equivalent AF-S zoom for Nikon SLRs.

-Nikon Z 24-70mm f/2.8 S full review
+Read our full Nikon Z 24-70mm f/2.8 S review

 Specifications